-- A minimum of 27 ECTS in statistics and research methods, AND - A minimum of 10 ECTS in academic writing, AND - A minimum of 15 ECTS in theoretical courses and skills training covering general knowledge of psychology. - c.
-Statistics is a key issue in the Master's programme of Psychology and good knowledge of statistics is essential.
-Applicants must fill in the form 'Statistical Background' and provide details regarding the relevant courses, and the number of (ECTS) credits obtained per relevant course. - 2.
-Persons who have obtained the Bachelor of Science in Psychology of Maastricht University (= the preceding Bachelor's Degree) are automatically admissible to the Master's programme.
+- A minimum of 27 ECTS in statistics and research methods on a research university level, AND - A minimum of 10 ECTS in academic writing on a research university level, AND - A minimum of 24 ECTS in theoretical courses and skills training covering general knowledge of psychology.

+Statistics and methodology are key topics in the Master's programme of Psychology and good knowledge of statistics is essential.
+Applicants must fill in the form 'Statistics and Methodology checklist', on this form, applicants have to indicate the topics studied in their statistics and methods courses.
+Applicants need to be familiar with the majority of topics mentioned in the checklist.

+2. Persons who have obtained the Bachelor of Science in Psychology of Maastricht University are automatically admissible to the Master's programme.